surf-visualization/blospray/readme.md

 1. a Python addon (directory `render_ospray`) that implements the Blender render engine.
 It handles scene export, showing the rendered result, etc.
 2. a render server (`ospray_render_server`) that receives the scene from Blender, calls OSPRay routines to do the actual rendering and sends back the image result.

 The original reason for this two-part setup is that there currently is no Python API for OSPRay, so direct integration in Blender is not straightforward.
 Neither is there a command-line OSPRay utility that takes as input a scene description in some format and outputs a rendered image.

 Plus, the client-server setup also has some advantages:

 - The separate render server can be run on a remote system, for example an HPC system that holds a large scientific dataset to be rendered.
-This offloads most of the compute-intensive rendering workload and necessity to hold data to be rendered locally away from the system running Blender.
+This offloads most of the compute-intensive rendering workload and storage requirements of the data to be rendered away from the system running Blender.

-- It should be feasible to use OSPRay's [Parallel Rendering with MPI](http://www.ospray.org/documentation.html#parallel-rendering-with-mpi) mode, by providing a variant of the render server as an MPI program.
+- It makes it feasible to use OSPRay's [Parallel Rendering with MPI](http://www.ospray.org/documentation.html#parallel-rendering-with-mpi) mode, by providing a variant of the render server as an MPI program.
+Again, this parallel version of the server can be run remotely on an HPC system.

+- The network protocol is (currently) not strongly tied to Blender, so the render server can be used in other contexts as well.

 - BLOSPRAY development becomes slightly easier as both Blender and the render server can be independently restarted in case of crashes or bugs.
-- The network protocol is (currently) not strongly tied to Blender, so the render server can be used in other situations as well.

 Of course, this client-server setup does introduce some overhead, in terms of network latency and data (de)serialization.
 But in practice this overhead is small compared to actual render times.
-In future, caching of data on the server can help in reducing the overhead even further.
+In future, caching of data on the server between renders can help in reducing the overhead even further.

-Note that the render server currently doesn't support multiple different Blender scenes, or even different users, at the same time.
+Note that the render server currently doesn't support loading multiple different Blender scenes (or serve different users) at the same time.

 ## Supported elements

+BLOSPRAY is still in its early stages of development, but the following basic functionality and integration with Blender features is already available:

+* Export and rendering of polygonal geometry from Blender
+* Point, sun, spot and area lights
+* Perspective and orthographic cameras, depth of field
+* Border render (to render only part of an image)
+* Object transformations and parenting
+* Instancing (i.e. having several Objects link to the same Data)
+* Rudimentary support for volume and geometry plugins

+Major features that are currently missing:

+* Interactive preview render (which is ironic, given that real-time interactive rendering is one of OSPRay's main features)
+* Materials
+* Volume transfer function editing
+* Motion blur (which is not supported by OSPRay itself)
+* Texturing

+Other missing features that could be of interest:

+* HDRI lighting

+Integration within the Blender UI, mostly panels for editing properties and such, is also very rudimentary.
+Some properties are currently only settable using the Custom Properties on objects and meshes.

 | Meshes | |
 | ------ |-|